catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/heat-example.rst

   <h3> Deleting your resources </h3>

-If you have created resources using Heat then it is also a good idea to remove them using heat as well.
+If you have created resources using Heat then it is also a good idea to remove them using Heat as well.
 This is so that your stack is not left with missing resources or in a faulty state.

 To remove all the resources created with our template; you can run the